GytisGrig/Data-Analytics-Cyclistic-Case-Study/README.md

 6. Total of 868772 rows have both start_station_name and start_station_id as NULL values.
 7. Total of 925008 rows have both end_station_name and end_station_id as NULL values.
 8. Total of 6102 rows have both end_lat and end_lng as NULL values.
+9. No negative values displayed during check.
-9. The started_at and ended_at timestamp structure shows start and end time of the trip in YYYY-MM-DD hh:mm:ss UTC format.
+10. The started_at and ended_at timestamp structure shows start and end time of the trip in YYYY-MM-DD hh:mm:ss UTC format.
-10. New column ride_length was created to find the total trip duration.
+11. New column ride_length was created to find the total trip duration.
 There are 157013 trips which has duration longer than a day OR trips that are less than a minute duration.

 ## Data Cleaning